shabin5785/react-notes/Notes_2.md

   - if we pass an empty array to useEffect, its caled only once ( componentDidMount), cause value in array never cahnges.

   - also useEffect compares object equality.
 If we return an object in useEffect array, the object is different each time so comparision causes useEffect to be invoked .

+  - useEffect cannot return an async fn or promise.
+But it can call an async fn or use an immediately invoked async fn